-- A telepresence service API that defines the interface between the generic NEESgrid telepresence services and site specific telepresence drivers.
-The API provides for near-real-time observation. - Equipment-specific drivers that implement the telepresence service API and provide the interface between local data acquisition and actuator control hardware.
+- A standard telecontrol server that implements network protocols, parses remote commands, enforces access control requirements and parses remote commands and dispatches the to local data acquisition operations via the client API.
+Initial versions of the server will provide transaction-based control operations and simple access control. - A driver API that defines the interface between the generic NEESgrid telecontrol services and site-specific telecontrol drivers. - Equipment-specific drivers that implement the driver API defined above and provide the interface between the telecontrol server and local control systems.
 Depending on a site's configuration and safety requirements, the site-specific control commands may be something as simple as sending a message to a (human) equipment operator.

 In addition to control and observation functions, an equipment-specific driver stages data onto a data repository and extracts experiment parameters and publishes them as metadata.

-Basic interactions with the telepresence are performed via the NEES Telepresence Protocol (NTOP).
-This protocol will be based on SOAP over HTTP, making it compatible with emerging Web services.
+Basic interactions with the telepresence are performed via the NEES Streaming Data Service protocol (NSDS) and the NEES Teleoperations Control Protocol (NTCP).
+These protocol will be based on SOAP over HTTP, making it compatible with emerging Web services.
 Moreover, some sensors may use additional protocols optimized for specific data types, such as streaming audio and video.

 The NEESgrid software release will include a client library to facilitate integration of telepresence functions into NEES applications.
-Figure 11 shows how the telepresence client library could be integrated into a simulation code to construct a pseudo-dynamic test.
+Figure 12 shows how the telepresence client library could be integrated into a simulation code to construct a pseudo-dynamic test.
 In addition to the programmatic API, the NEESgrid software release will include command line tools and browser-based interfaces for constructing Web-based telepresence interfaces.